fjadidi2001/Transformer/What_is_a_Transformer.md

    - **How to Do It**:
      - Use libraries like Hugging Face’s `transformers` to load pre-trained models.
      - Add a task-specific layer (e.g., a classifier) on top of the transformer.
-     - Fine-tune on your dataset using frameworks like PyTorch or TensorFlow.
+     - Fine-tune your dataset using frameworks like PyTorch or TensorFlow.

 2. **Efficient Handling of Large Datasets**:
    - **Advantage**: Transformers scale well with large datasets due to their parallel processing (unlike RNNs, which process sequentially).